apertium/apertium-nno-nob/SYNTAX_STATUS.md

 - Most lrx/lsx regressions fixed.

+- Use the subj→ref method for participles as well as passives.
+The old method was to "disambiguate" participles based on preceding subject, but that fails when subject changes gender in bidix, since we disambiguate based on nob gender.
+OTOH it's the target language subject that gets stored in the `ref` field, which *will* have the right gender.
+T1X now uses the `ref` field if it's set, falling back to the input gender/number (given by the old method) if unset.

 ## Main work remaining:

 - Remaining regressions in passive genders (missing refsyn.t1x patterns, bad syntax disambiguation?)

-- We should use the subj→ref method for participles as well as passives.
-Currently we "disambiguate" participles based on preceding subject, but that fails when subject changes gender in bidix, since we disambiguate based on nob gender – while it's the target language subject that gets stored in the `ref` field, which *will* have the right gender.
+- Try to keep refsyn as simple and as language-neutral as possible
+  - We should tag the subject of relative clause as @subj *in CG*, not in refsyn:
+    - mannen<mf> i 50-åra som …
+  - We should tag subject of «antall» as @subj *in CG*, not in refsyn:
+    - et antall av deres krigere<pl> …

+- Sometimes the subject is a whole clause – should give nt:
+  - [At disse<pl> ble solgt] er fint<nt!>

+- Coordination should give plural
+  - To politivakter og en vakt fra et privat vaktselskap ble drept<pl!>

+- Missing relative pronouns are difficult:
+  - Jeg er her på grunn av beslutninger tatt på europeiske møter
+  - difficult, since e.g.: ble det ved flere anledninger tatt opp i Stortinget

+- adj.sg.nt.@adv should be adv_movable
+  - domineres sterkt → er sterkt dominert